nekocode/Items/README.md

 });
 ```

-However, it will auto trigger the `ItemEvent.ITEM_CLICK` and `ItemEvent.ITEM_LONGCLICK` events.
-But you should trigger childView's event manually.
+It will auto trigger the `ItemEvent.ITEM_CLICK` and `ItemEvent.ITEM_LONGCLICK` events internally.
+But you need to manually trigger other view events that you want to handle.
 For example:

 ```java
 public class TestItem2 extends Item<Header> {